American and Bermudan options in currency markets under proportional transaction costs

 \item An American option corresponds to $\mathcal{E}_t=\Omega$ for all $t$.

 \item An American-style option with random expiration date $\tau\in\mathcal{T}$ corresponds to $\mathcal{E}_t=\{\tau\ge t\}$ for all $t$. \end{itemize}

-The introduction of exercise policies allows the unification and extension of existing results for specific types of options, most notably European and American options.
-More immediately, we shall also use exercise policies as a theoretical tool in Section \ref{sec:buyer} when deriving the pricing and hedging theorem for the buyer from corresponding results for the seller of a related European-style option.
+The introduction of exercise policies allows the unification {of} results for specific types of options, most notably European and American {ones}.
+More immediately, we {shall use} exercise policies as a theoretical tool in Section \ref{sec:buyer} when deriving the pricing and hedging theorem for the buyer {of an option with a general exercise policy} from {the} corresponding results for the seller of a related European-style option.

 An exercise policy is formally defined as follows.

 \begin{definition}[Exercise policy] An \emph{exercise policy} $\mathcal{E}\equiv(\mathcal{E}_t)$ is a sequence of subsets of $\Omega$ such that $\mathcal{E}_t\in\mathcal{F}_t$ for all $t$,